Apartment Life: Singles

 The album's lead single, "The Best Thing", was released to modern rock and modern adult contemporary radio stations on September 12, 1997.
-Physically, it was released as a CD single in the United States and as a promotional 7" single in Italy.
+Physically, it was released as a CD single in the United States and as a promotional 7-inch single in Italy.
 During this time, Billboard announced that the filming and production of a music video for "The Best Thing" would be completed by the end of the same month.
 However, an official video was never released for the single, despite another Billboard article describing preparations for filming in November of that same year.
 "I've Got a Feeling" served as the album's second single overall and was released on CD on October 7, 1997.
 A music video featuring the band members taking pictures in a futuristic photo booth was released simultaneously and included a cameo appearance from James Iha.

-"This Is the Day", the album's third single, was distributed to the public on October 19, 1998 following the band being dropped by Atlantic Records; the release was handled by 550 Music and included distribution to American radio stations and physical shipments of CD singles.
+"This Is the Day", the album's third single, was distributed to the public on October 19, 1998, following the band being dropped by Atlantic Records; the release was handled by 550 Music and included distribution to American radio stations and physical shipments of CD singles.
 It was used in the 1998 American comedy film There's Something About Mary and was included on the film's soundtrack.
 Reflecting on its usage in the film, Durand commented that it was unimaginable to see their songs in several scenes and that she "fe[lt] so grateful to have something like that in a movie".
 For further promotion, it was featured on the Pepsi-issued album Pepsi Pop Culture (1998) and the 1999 compilation album Live a Little, Vol. 1.
-"You Don't Know Anything", the album's fourth and final single, was released on April 29, 1999 in European territories, with previously unreleased bonus tracks "Sleeping Late" and "Sweet Mary", also as a CD single.
+"You Don't Know Anything", the album's fourth and final single, was released on April 29, 1999, in European territories, with previously unreleased bonus tracks "Sleeping Late" and "Sweet Mary", also as a CD single.